kurator-org/kurator-validation/README.md

           - !ref CurateRecords
           - !ref WriteOutput

-This workflow definition combines three actors, of type `CsvFileReader`, `WoRMSNameCurator`, and `CsvFileWriter`, into a single data processing pipeline.
+This workflow definition combines three actors (of types `CsvFileReader`, `WoRMSNameCurator`, and `CsvFileWriter`) into a single data processing pipeline.
 More information about how **Kurator-Akka** workflows are specified is provided in the [Kurator-Akka README](https://github.com/kurator-org/kurator-akka/blob/master/README.md).

 To run this workflow at the command prompt one must first do two things: